Raising Money for

 - Your Proposal.
 Describe your overall research plan.
 Include benchmarks, endpoints, and a brief explanation of how you arrived at your sample size.
 Five page limit.
 If you include references, they will not count toward the page limit.

 - Attach a detailed Budget.
-Note the limitations on funding described in the Guidelines.
+Note the limitations on funding described in the Guidelines above.

-- Attach an NIH Biosketch for the Principal Investigator(s).
+- Attach an NIH Biosketch or equivalent for the Principal Investigator(s).

 Email your application to research@MigraineResearchFoundation.org using Microsoft Word or a PDF attachment.
 Receipt of your application will be acknowledged.

-Applications must be received by 5:00 pm EDT July 29, 2016 to be considered for this round of funding.
+Applications must be received by 5:00 pm EDT August 2, 2019 to be considered for funding.